Evidence of Crowding on Russell 3000 Reconstitution Events: Price Impact on Index Additions and Crowding

 where $p_{0}$, $p_{1}$ and $p_{2}$ are the stock prices at the annual rank day, one month thereafter and two months thereafter, respectively.
 Table \ref{table:impact_additions} reports the measurement for the permanent and temporary market impact for annual additions and deletions.
 The columns $\bar{R}_{temp}$ and $\bar{R}_{perm}$ contain the mean temporary and permanent market impact, respectively, expressed in terms of percentages with the corresponding standard errors in parenthesis.
 The column \textit{N\textsuperscript{\underline{o}}} contains the size of the sample considered.
 Note that we included in this analysis also the new IPOs which were added to the index on the annual rebalance, but not the ones that were added in the quarterly rebalancing of Q3, Q4 and Q1 of the same year.

-We remark that after 2008, the temporary market impact often presents a negative sign, amenable to the 2010s bull market which signed a positive trend in the equity stock market, as also it has been documented by financial news e.g. \cite{wsj_2019,ft_2019,reuters_2019}.
+We remark that after 2008, the temporary market impact often presents a negative sign, presumably amenable to the 2010s bull market which signed a positive trend in the equity stock market, as also it has been documented by financial news e.g. \cite{wsj_2019,ft_2019,reuters_2019}.
 Nonetheless, in many years deletions still present a combination of positive temporary price impact and negative market impact regardless of the positive trend aforementioned.
 Moreover, we also measure a more moderate price impact for deleted securities, analogously to what has been observed by \cite{Madhavan2001} for the time period 1996-2001.
+A regression model can be applied in order to fully test the effect of market trends on $R_{perm}$ and $R_{temp}$.
+Since both the reference market index S\&P 500 and individual stock monthly returns present significant autocorrelations across different lags \cite{JEGADEESH1990}, this type of analysis is quite involved and is left to a future work.

 As discussed in Section \ref{sec-meth}, from the 2004 annual reconstitution the Russell U.S. indexes has started receiving quarterly additions with newly issued securities in order to provide a version of the indexes which better resemble the equity market.
 We therefore investigate if such quarterly updates are really implemented by market participants via quarterly reconstitutions of the index portfolios.